sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 Essentially, we are hiring a person who would help our manual tester with handling these tasks.

-Our manual tester should be invited to the interview so that they can validate the candidate answers.
+As we already have a manual tester performing these job activities, they know how these activities should be performed and will be able to validate the candidate answers.

+The test plan for the interview is simple:

-In order to test the candidate’s ability to handle requirements testing, we can present them with a couple of user stories exactly as they would come to our manual tester.
+1. In order to test the candidate’s ability to handle requirements testing, we can present them with a couple of user stories exactly as they would come to our manual tester.
 We then just ask the candidate to prepare a test plan for the requirements.

-To test the candidate's ability of testing the feature according to the test plan, we just ask them to test the feature according to the provided test plan.
+2. To test the candidate's ability of testing the feature according to the test plan, we just ask them to test the feature according to the provided test plan.

-To verify their proficiency in regression testing, we ask the person to do the regression testing but limit the scope of testing to critical features only.
+3. To verify their proficiency in regression testing, we ask the person to do the regression testing but limit the scope of testing to critical features only.

-If you have difficulties choosing the relevant user stories or test plans, do it your manual tester.

 This way we check candidate's abilities against the actual requirements devised from our real work tasks.

 This interview will also be the shortest possible, the most relevant to your job, and therefore the optimal one.

-As the interview will not take much time, there's no reason to give any take-home exercise.
+As the interview will not take much time, there's no reason to give any take-home exercise or split the interview into multiple steps.

 ### 2. Let's say we are hiring a manual tester to the team where there're no manual testers.

+Job analysis only works when certain job is already being performed.
+If you have someone (developers?) doing the job of the manual QA and you don't need the job to be done better, you just use the advice from the previous point.

-When we are hiring a manual tester to the team where there are no manual testers, we need to
+When we are hiring a manual tester to the team where there are no manual testers, no one was doing we don't have established tasks or activities whic

 [todo: double check!]
 **NB**: If hiring is done to remove the knowledge/skills constraint, you will need external consultant (the person who knows how to set up  help to design the interview process as your team doesn’t possess the skills to check if the candidate can do the job.